Buying real estate in Australia?

 investing in real estate in Newcastle

-What's the smartest investment strategy for Newcastle property today?
+What's the forecast for Newcastle property prices?

 infographics rental yields citiesNewcastle